Diane Garnham, BA (Hons) Counselling, BACP Registered Member

 Our session would be for 50 minutes for individuals and 60 minutes for couples, and I offer long and short-term counselling at a charge of £50.00 per session for individuals, and £60 for couples, with a few concessions for students and low income families.

 Initially we would have a 15 minute free consultation on the phone, in order to discover whether we feel therapy together is the best option for you.

-As a registered member of the BACP, I follow their Ethical Guidelines by keeping your best interests in mind.
+As a registered member of the BACP and ACC, I follow their Ethical Guidelines by keeping your best interests in mind.

 I very much look forward to hearing from you in the hope we can work together and share the concerns and burdens you may be feeling at this time.